-- 1. Improper posting such as: posting on campus - $\underline{\text{2.1.
-Removing, }}\underline{\text{Dd}}$ is turbing or defacing other candidates' information - 3.
-Two or more minor violations which include the same violation repeatedly or separate minor violations - 2.
-Falsifying or fraudulently reporting campaign receipts - 4.3.
-Harassing students, candidates or other campaign workers - 5-4.
-Encouraging, aiding, or abetting any student to cast a fraudulent vote - 6.5.
-Bribing votes and quid-pro-quo voting - 7.6.
-Campaigning in the vicinity of voting or someone about to vote - 8.7.
-Providing electronic devices for potential voters to vote on - 9-8.
-Sending email or text message blasts using campus information resources - 10.
-Hosting in person campaign events and/or in person campaigning - Hosting campaign events and/or presentations during the three (3) days of voting - 10.
-Two or more minor violations which include the same violation repeatedly or separate minor violations
+- 1. Removing, disturbing or defacing other candidates' information - 2.
+Falsifying or fraudulently reporting campaign receipts - 3.
+Harassing students, candidates or other campaign workers - 4.
+Encouraging, aiding, or abetting any student to cast a fraudulent vote - 5.
+Bribing votes and quid-pro-quo voting - 6.
+Campaigning in the vicinity of voting or someone about to vote - 7.
+Providing electronic devices for potential voters to vote on - 8.
+Sending email or text message blasts using campus information resources - 9.
+Hosting campaign events and/or presentations during the three (3) days of voting - 10.
+Two or more minor violations which include the same violation repeatedly or separate minor violations - 11.
+Posting of campaign materials (including posters, handbills, etc.) in a manner or quantity deemed grossly excessive by the Board.
+Grossly excessive is defined as anything over 50. - 12.
+Other violations deemed major by the Judiciary